zachboyd/azure-faq/README.md

 ```

 Simply restart your website after adding the applicationHost.xdt file with the code above.
 This will enable the use of reverse proxies for your website.
-Now you can configure web.config or use the IIS Manager to remotely manage your website, http://blogs.msdn.com/b/windowsazure/archive/2014/02/28/remote-administration-of-windows-azure-websites-using-iis-manager.aspx
+Now you can configure web.config or use IIS Manager to remotely manage your website, http://blogs.msdn.com/b/windowsazure/archive/2014/02/28/remote-administration-of-windows-azure-websites-using-iis-manager.aspx

 Hope this helps anyone else who has the same requirements.